 We also considered that some small populations do not have access to an initial training population and have to initialize one themselves.
 These genomic scenarios still increased genetic gain compared to the conventional scenario, but achieved lower genetic gain than corresponding scenarios with an initial training population available.
 This was mainly due to a delay in implementing genomic selection and smaller training population.
 Consequently, increasing the investment into genotyping compensated for starting without a training population in two ways.
 First, it shortened the time to obtain the targeted 2,000 genotypes required to implement genomic selection down to one year in high-genotyping scenarios.
 Second, it shortened the time to build a training population in which an additional record had negligible effect on accuracy [14].

-We note that when implementing genomic selection with a delay due to building the training population, we did not observe decreased genetic gain compared to the conventional scenario, despite reduced phenotyping.
+When implementing genomic selection with a delay due to building the training population, we ran a conventional selection with reduced phenotyping until we accumulated the target 2,000 genotypes.
+In this period we did not observe decreased genetic gain compared to the conventional scenario with full phenotyping.
 This suggests that breeding programmes can run a conventional breeding programme with reduced phenotyping until they accumulate genotypes to initiate genomic selection, without harming the genetic gain in the accumulation or transition period.

-Figure S1: The number of animals and phenotypes in the training population.
-The figure presents the results within three relative costs of phenotyping to genotyping ($P:$G).These were also the scenarios that achieved the highest genetic gain.
+Figure S1: The number of animals and repeated phenotypes in the training population.
+The figure presents the results within three relative costs of phenotyping to genotyping ($P:$G).
+In our simulation, scenarios traded repeated records for genotypes.
+Hence, the scenarios with the largest training population collected the least repeated records.
+These were also the scenarios that achieved the highest genetic gain.

 Accuracy